thodges-gh/ChainLink-Node/NodeFAQ.md

 ## Wouldn’t holding millions of LINK automatically rank you to the top above the other nodes?

-No, holding LINK is just one of 6 factors when determining a node’s ranking.
+No, holding LINK is just one of the factors when determining a node’s ranking.
 Having LINK on a node helps get the node started, but there is a point of diminishing returns for how much LINK to hold.

 ---

 ## What are the factors for ranking a node?

+* Availability (uptime)
+* Correctness of responses
 * Total number of assigned requests
 * Total number of completed requests
 * Total number of accepted requests